mc-notebook-header

 Most of Martinsburg College’s programs provide students with the opportunity to sit for industry certification exams.
 Industry certifications are generally accepted as a valuable credential in the workplace to indicate specific competencies.
 Industry certifications are distinct from programs of study that lead to state licensure such as nursing and teaching.
 Currently, none of Martinsburg College’s programs prepare students to sit for state licensure exams such as nursing or teaching programs.

-There are currently three programs offered by the college: Pharmacy Technician, Medical Assisting, and Surgical Instrument Processing, in which some states require that students pass a certification exam in order to work in the field.
+There are currently three programs offered by the college: Pharmacy Technician, and Medical Assisting, in which some states require that students pass a certification exam in order to work in the field.
 Listed below is the information regarding state requirements for each of these three programs.

 Pharmacy Technician Program